All companies have all kinds of issues all the time. The perfectly running company doesn’t exist.

 At a conference in Copenhagen with more than 500 of the top business people in Denmark present, the Award was presented and received by the CFO, as the CEO (Stein Bagger) was abroad on an important business trip.

 ITFactory had demonstrated impressive growth rates and was by far the best performing IT company in Denmark.
 They employed 150 people and the revenue expectation for 2008 was €200M with EBIT of €40M.
 The company had offices in Copenhagen, Vienna, Auckland and Atlanta

-In late spring this year (2015) I had a cup of coffee with the CEO of a
+In late spring of 2015 I interviewed the CEO of a

 A week later I had a cup of coffee with an old acquaintance from Spain.
 He had just left a position as the VP of EMEA operations with that same company and he painted the picture from his perspective.
 That was a very different picture showing cracks all over the place.
 There was nothing criminal going on, but there were certainly plenty of business challenges